 Monetary profit for the economy as a whole is defined as Qm≡C−Yw and monetary saving as Sm≡Yw−C. It always holds Qm+Sm=0, in other words, the business sector’s surplus = profit (deficit = loss) equals the household sector’s deficit = dissaving (surplus = saving).
 This is the most elementary form of the macroeconomic Profit Law.
 Under the condition of budget balancing, total monetary profit is zero.

 Now, the sovereign government decides to run a budget deficit in the next period.
 Government spending is given with Cg and taxes T are initially zero.
-Total expenditures is now C1=Ch+Cg and this yields a price hike: P1=C1/X=(Ch+Cg)/X=P0+Cg/X with market clearing X=O. If deficit spending is exactly repeated period after period the price remains on the elevated level but there is NO inflation.
+Total expenditures are now C1=Ch+Cg and this yields a price hike: P1=C1/X=(Ch+Cg)/X=P0+Cg/X with market-clearing X=O. If deficit spending is exactly repeated period after period the price remains at the elevated level but there is NO inflation.
 No matter how long the government sector’s debt increases by Cg, there is NO further price increase.

 This can go on for an indefinite time with the quantity of money = deposits at the central bank rising continuously ― but with no further price increase.

 It is assumed now that the government consolidates its overdrafts by selling bonds to the business sector.
-The quantity of money in Figure 2 drops back to zero exactly at period end.
-Thus, the newly created money = deposits of the business sector is mopped up.
+The quantity of money in Figure 2 drops back to zero exactly at period-end.
+Thus, the newly created money = deposits of the business sector are mopped up.
 The government sector’s debt rises period after period and the business sector’s stock of bonds, too, as an exact mirror image.
 This can go on for an indefinite time with no inflation.

-As long as the debt is revolved, all is fine.
-Interest for the public debt is taken from the household sector via taxes and transferred to the bond holding business/banking sector.
-The ensuing deflation and the decline of profit from consumption good production ― NOT inflation ― is the real damage of MMT economic policy.
+As long as the debt is revolved, everything is fine.
+Interest for the public debt is taken from the household sector via taxes and transferred to the bond-holding business/banking sector.
+The ensuing deflation and the decline of profit from consumption good production ― NOT inflation ― is the real damage of MMT's economic policy.
 The orthodox critique has always been way beside the point.
-There is nothing to choose, both Orthodoxy and MMT are failed approaches.
+There is nothing to choose from, both Orthodoxy and MMT are failed approaches.